dreganism/mev-templates/README.md

-# MEV templates written in Python, Javascript, and Rust to benchmark speed of each in similar tasks.
+## MEV Templates in Python, JavaScript, and Rust

-You can find three MEV templates written in Python/Javascript/Rust here.
+These three MEV templates are designed for readability and adhere to a consistent design pattern, enabling the replication of prevalent MEV strategies such as sandwich, frontrunning, arbitrage, and sniping.

-The three templates follow a similar design pattern and are written with readability in mind.
-With the components introduced here, you can easily reproduce most of the MEV strategies known to people: sandwich, frontrunning, arbitrage, sniping, so on and so forth.
+### Included Example: DEX Flashloan Arbitrage

-The templates all include an example **DEX flashloan arbitrage strategy** to demonstrate how the template can be used.
-It is a simple demonstration and will need some tweaking to make it work (mostly in regards to order size optimization and gas bidding strategy), though it will work as a real DEX arbitrage bot by doing:
+Each template features a **DEX flashloan arbitrage example** to demonstrate usage.
+This example, while functional, requires further adjustments, particularly in terms of order size optimization and gas bidding strategies, to operate effectively as a DEX arbitrage bot.
+The operational steps include:

-- Retrieving all historical events from the blockchain (PairCreated).
+1. **Retrieving Historical Events**: Fetch all historical events from the blockchain (`PairCreated`).

-- Create a triangular arbitrage path with all the pools retrieved from above.
+2. **Constructing Arbitrage Paths**: Create a triangular arbitrage path using the pools retrieved.

-- Perform a multicall request of "getReserve" calls to all the pools we're trading (1 ~ 3 second to retrieve >=6000 pools).
+3. **Multicall Requests**: Perform a multicall request of "getReserve" calls to all pools involved in trading (capable of retrieving data from over 6000 pools within 1-3 seconds).

-- Stream new headers, new pending transactions, events asynchronously.
+4. **Streaming Data**: Stream new headers, pending transactions, and events asynchronously.

-- Simulate Uniswap V2 3-hop paths offline.
+5. **Offline Simulation**: Simulate Uniswap V2 3-hop paths offline.

-- Sign transactions and create bundles to send to Flashbots (also supports sending transactions to the mempool).
+6. **Transaction Management**: Sign transactions and create bundles for submission to Flashbots; also supports sending transactions to the txpool (mempool).

 ## What is this?